An equality between entanglement and uncertainty: Discussion

 \subsection{Applications in quantum information theory}

-We end this article with a discussion of the applications of our main result to quantum information processing tasks.
-Because entanglement is crucial for several quantum information technologies, the experimenter often needs a method to verify that their source is indeed producing entangled pairs, i.e., an ``an entanglement witness".
-Following~\cite{BertaEtAl}, our main result~\eqref{eq:mainResult} offers a simple strategy for entanglement witnessing since it connects entanglement to uncertainty, which is experimentally measurable.
+We briefly discuss some applications of our main result to quantum information processing tasks.
+Because entanglement is crucial for several quantum information technologies, the experimenter often needs a method to verify that their source is indeed producing entangled pairs, i.e., an ``entanglement witness''.
+Following~\cite{PhysRevA.68.032103,BertaEtAl,PhysRevA.67.022320,PhysRevA.70.022316}, our main result offers a simple strategy for witnessing entanglement since it connects entanglement to uncertainty, which is experimentally measurable.
 In particular, Alice and Bob (in their distant labs, receiving $A$ and $B$ respectively) can sample from the source multiple times and communicate their results to gather statistics, say, regarding the $K_{\th}$ observable on $A$ and the $L_{\th}$ observable on $B$.
-Suppose they do this for a set of $n$ MUBs $\{K_{\th}\}_{\th=1}^n$ on $A$, with Bob measuring in a some arbitrary set of $n$ bases $\{L_{\th}\} _{\th=1}^n$ on $B$, and they estimate the joint probability distribution for each pair $\{K_{\th},L_{\th}\}$ and hence can evaluate the classical entropies $H_2(K_{\th}|L_{\th})$.
-Then according to our main result (see Appendix for details), their source is necessarily entangled if
+Suppose they do this for a set of $n$ MUBs $\{K_{\th}\}_{\th=1}^n$ on $A$, with Bob measuring in a some arbitrary set of $n$ bases $\{L_{\th}\} _{\th=1}^n$ on $B$.
+They then estimate the joint probability distribution for each pair $\{K_{\th},L_{\th}\}$, and hence they can evaluate the classical entropies $H_2(K_{\th}|L_{\th})$.
+According to our main result, their source is necessarily entangled if

-Note that this method offers the flexibility of doing entanglement witnessing with $2\leq n \leq d_A +1$ observables.
-For $n=2$, the same strategy based on the uncertainty relation~\eqref{eqn2} was discussed in~\cite{BertaEtAl} and implemented in~\cite{PHCFR, LXXLG}.
+Note that this method offers the flexibility of witnessing entanglement with $2\leq n\leq d_A +1$ observables (see also~\cite{PhysRevA.86.022311} for a different approach).
+For $n=2$, the same strategy based on the uncertainty relation~\eqref{eqn2} was implemented in~\cite{PHCFR, LXXLG}.

+Another application of our main result is to quantum error correction of noisy quantum channels.
+By viewing~\eqref{eq:mainResult} from the dynamic perspective of Alice sending states through a quantum channel to Bob, and noting that the entanglement fidelity such as that appearing in~\eqref{eq:h2qoperational} is a standard figure of merit for quantum error correction, we see from~\eqref{eq:mainResult} that Bob's ability to error-correct is quantitatively linked to his ability to guess which states Alice sends, when she is sending basis elements from a complete set of MUBs.